Chemo's toll on fertility: study in young breast cancer patients

 Summary

-This study aimed to understand how chemotherapy affects the ability to have children in young women (ages 18-37) with breast cancer.
-Researchers measured changes in ovarian reserve (egg supply) over two years.
+This study aimed to understand how chemotherapy impacts the ability to have children in young women (ages 18-37) with breast cancer.
+Researchers measured ovarian reserve (egg supply) using hormone levels and follicle counts before, during, and up to 24 months after treatment.
 The goal was to provide better fertility information and help personalize fertility preservation options.

 Disclaimer Read more